 Because this is a popular service (especially in high season), it’s a good idea to book your ticket in advance.
-You can check out the timetable and book your ride here.
+For up to date information on ferries from Cancun to Isla Mujeres, to check out the timetable and book your ride, click here.

 Another option from Puerto Juarez is the Jetway Ferries.
 This service has been launched on July 15, 2021.
 A one way ticket costs MXN 175 ($8.8) for adults and MXN 140 ($7 USD) for children.

 You will find Puerto Juarez Ferry terminal 3.5 km (2.1 miles) from downtown Cancun.
 You can get there by taxi – it should not cost you more than MXN 100 (that’s $5 USD) – but make sure you agree on the price before you head off.